Adamhunter108/django-api-login/README.md

 $ python manage.py createsuperuser
 $ # follow prompts
 $ # start django server
 $ python manage.py runserver
+$ # if no port specified, django serves at port 8000$
 ```
-Unless specified otherwise, the API will be available at port: 8000
+>note: you may specify a port as an argument on the last command, if no port specified, django serves at port 8000 (or `http://127.0.0.1:8000/` or `http://localhost:8000/`)